Jsfain/SDCard/README.md

 # SD Card - SPI Mode
-Module for accessing and controling an SD Card in SPI mode.
+Module for accessing and controlling an SD Card in SPI mode.

 ## Who can use